kstenerud/concise-text-encoding/cte-specification.md

 * The string does not begin with a character from u+0000 to u+007f, with the exception of lowercase a-z, uppercase A-Z, and underscore (`_`).
 * The string does not contain characters from u+0000 to u+007f, with the exception of lowercase a-z, uppercase A-Z, numerals 0-9, and underscore (`_`).
 * The string does not contain unicode characters or sequences that would be mistaken by a human reader for symbol characters in the u+0000 to u+007f range (``!"#$%&'()*+,-./:;<=>?@[\]^_`{|}~``).
-* The string does not contain escape sequences or whitespace or line breaks.
+* The string does not contain escape sequences or whitespace or line breaks or unprintable characters.

 #### Example